Akebia quinata (Houtt.) Decne.

 The Chocolate Vine will climb on supports or scramble up to 40 feet (12 m).
 Because of its vigorous growth habit, many gardeners prune the chocolate vine back to ground level in late winter to keep it in check.
 You can also lightly prune the vine to help it look tidy after flowering.

 Practice good stewardship of the land by not allowing Chocolate Vine to escape your landscape into neighboring woodland areas.
-In some areas it has displaced native plants with its dense vegetation.
-The vines have the potential to choke out small trees when left untended in wild areas… – See more at: How to Grow and Care for Chocolate Vine (Akebia quinata)
+In some areas, it has displaced native plants with dense vegetation.
+In addition, the vines can choke out small trees when left untended in wild areas.

 - Back to genus Akebia